Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Method

-We test this by comparing a baseline ReAct LLM with one where we replace the all (x, y) placement parameters with the (x, y) position generated from heuristic.
-We run these evaluations using the easy difficulty to focus the comparison on spatial reasoning rather than long-horizon planning.
+To answer RQ4, we compare (i) a base text-only ReAct LLM, (ii) an image-conditioned ReAct VLM, and (iii) a ReAct LLM in which all $(x, y)$ placement parameters are replaced with positions generated by the heuristic.
+We conduct all evaluations under the easy difficulty setting to focus the comparison on spatial reasoning rather than confounding factors such as long-horizon planning.

 \textbf{CH5.
 Stochasticity.} Real-world decision-making is inherently stochastic: identical actions produce varying outcomes due to epistemic and aleatoric uncertainty.
 Like in real businesses, action outcomes in \envacro\ are non-deterministic due to probabilistic guest behaviour.
 Guest decisions depend on unobservable latent variables (e.g., hunger and thirst), partially controllable factors (e.g., proximity, cleanliness, the availability of unique attractions), and irreducible randomness arising from individual sampling.
 Understanding this variability is essential: agents must distinguish genuine performance trends from random fluctuations, avoiding overreaction to noise while still learning from the feedback.